-The table 2 illustrates that cutting unemployment by half will have a small impact on the Gini ratio since it improved only a 3.5 per cent, from 0.48 to 0.463.
-Similarly, it would be possible to evaluate the response of the Gini ratio to changes in beta and delta.
+The table 3 illustrates the fact that a big cutting unemployment (i.e. cutting unemployment by half) will have a small impact on the Gini ratio since it improved only a 3.5 per cent, from 0.48 to 0.463.